Shilajit Side Effects: What to Know Before Use

 Clinical research analyzing safety and effects of shilajit in laboratory studies

-Multiple peer-reviewed clinical trials have evaluated shilajit's safety in human subjects:
+Many peer-reviewed clinical trials have evaluated shilajit's safety in human subjects:

 • A 2016 study in Andrologia gave 250 mg of purified shilajit twice daily to men for 90 days — researchers reported no adverse effects